duncdrum/DexCharts/README.md

 #### Pow Scale

+Power scales are similar to linear scales, except there's an exponential transform that is applied to the input domain value before the output range value is computed.
+The mapping to the output range value y can be expressed as a function of the input domain value x: y = mx^k + b, where k is the exponent value.
+Power scales also support negative values, in which case the input value is multiplied by -1, and the resulting output value is also multiplied by -1.

 | Option      | Default  | Description |
 | ----------- |:-------- | -----------:|
 | domain      | [0, 100] | If numbers is specified, sets the scale's input domain to the specified array of numbers.
 The array must contain two or more numbers.
 If the elements in the given array are not numbers, they will be coerced to numbers; this coercion happens similarly when the scale is called.
 Thus, a power scale can be used to encode any type that can be converted to numbers.
 If numbers is not specified, returns the scale's current input domain.|